Foreign Portfolio Investment (FPI) – Definition, Types, Example & Benefits

 Therefore, create an FPI investment account by following these easy steps:

-- Choose a Designated Depository Participant (DDP): A DDP is a financial institution that is authorized by the Securities and Exchange Board of India (SEBI) to facilitate foreign portfolio investment in India.
+- Choose a Designated Depository Participant (DDP): A DDP is a financial institution that is authorised by the Securities and Exchange Board of India (SEBI) to facilitate foreign portfolio investment in India.

 - Open a Demat Account with the DDP: Open a demat account from the preferred DDP options that offer FPI services such as National Securities Depository Limited (NSDL), Central Depository Services (India) Limited (CDS), Citibank N.A., HSBC Bank Plc. and Standard Chartered Bank.